Planning to Move to Australia?

 Once the payment is done, you can start uploading all the documents which you used to claim points while filling EOI.

 The Infinite Wait Game:

 Once, you have submitted all the documents, one of the Case Officer will be assigned to review your documents.
 Later they will ask for Police Clearance and Health Exam documents.
 I did all of them within a week time.

 And after that, the never ending wait game starts, each morning after getting up from bed I used to check my Email, hoping I might have got the Visa Grant mail today.
-But, it took me around 10 months to get that Golden mail I had been dreaming for last 4 years.
+But, it took me few months to get that Golden mail I had been dreaming for last 4 years.
 Finally, just before my birthday, I received the grant mail.

 I was really happy, nervous, excited, name it and I was just jumping for joy.
 Praise God!
 He always finds a way to get you to where you want to go.
 I made first call to my wife and we were almost crying with happiness.

 And Today, I feel, it was the second wisest decision I made in my life.
 First one will always be my soul mate. :)